Cave of the Patriarchs: Israeli control

-In 1981, a group of Jewish settlers from the Hebron community lead by Noam Arnon broke into the caves and took photos of the burial chambers.
+In 1981, a group of Jewish settlers from the Hebron community led by Noam Arnon broke into the caves and took photos of the burial chambers.

 Tensions would later increase as the Israeli government signed the Oslo Accords in September 1993, which gave limited autonomy to the PLO in the West Bank city of Jericho and the Gaza Strip.
 The city of Hebron and the rest of the major Palestinian population centers in the West Bank were not included in the initial agreement.
 The Cave of the Patriarchs massacre committed by Baruch Goldstein, an Israeli-American settler in February 1994, left 29 Palestinian Muslims dead and scores injured.
 The resulting riots resulted in a further 35 deaths.

 The increased sensitivity of the site meant that in 1996 the Wye River Accords, part of the Arab–Israeli peace process, included a temporary status agreement for the site restricting access for both Jews and Muslims.
 As part of this agreement, the waqf (Islamic charitable trust) controls 81% of the building.
 This includes the whole of the southeastern section, which lies above the only known entrance to the caves and possibly over the entirety of the caves themselves.
 As a consequence, Jews are not permitted to visit the Cenotaphs of Isaac or Rebecca, which lie entirely within the southeastern section, except for 10 days a year that hold special significance in Judaism.
 One of these days is the Shabbat Chayei Sarah, when the Torah portion concerning the death of Sarah and the purchase by Abraham of the land in which the caves are situated, is read.

 The Israeli authorities do not allow Jewish religious authorities the right to maintain the site and allow only the waqf to do so.
 Tourists are permitted to enter the site.
 Security at the site has increased since the Intifada; the Israel Defense Forces surround the site with soldiers and control access to the shrines.
 Israeli forces also subject locals to checkpoints and bar all non-Jews from setting foot on some of the main roads to the complex and ban Palestinian vehicles from many of the roads in the area.